wcolemanred/ShelterVR/README.md

 Congratulations, you made it!

 #### Android logs
-When running on Android, you can access the app logs in realtime by running `adb logcat -s Unity` in a terminal.
+When running on Android, access the app logs in realtime by running `adb logcat -s Unity` in a terminal.
-You can use `adb logcat -c` to clear the Android logs.
+Use `adb logcat -c` to clear the Android logs.

 ## Licenses